 • Routine pap tests rarely detect endometrial (uterine) cancer-most accurate diagnostic tool is biopsy which can be done in the office or an outpatient setting

 Other warning signs of endometrial (uterine) cancer in premenopausal women are:

 • Excessive Estrogen Usage without the use of Progesterone (known as "Unopposed Estrogen Usage")

 If you look at all the cancers women are diagnosed with, 6 percent are endometrial (or uterine) and it’s the most common cancer of the reproductive tract.
 The American Cancer Society estimates that a woman’s chance of having this cancer during her lifetime is about 1-in-40.
 Endometrial cancer can affect women of all ages.
 Timely medical treatment can be life-saving.

 SJ/C: Why did you choose this specialty?

-SJ/C: What do you see on the horizon for this specialty?
+SJ/C: What do you see on the horizon for gynecological oncology?

-SJ/C: What are the two top key pieces of advice that you give your patients?
+SJ/C: What are the top two key pieces of advice you give your patients?

 Dr. Richards: First, Pay attention to your body and report anything that changes or is unusual.